-Unless Photographic Services or the Office of Web and New Media have already obtained the needed release, the website supervisor should provide notice, obtain consent, and keep a record of the consent.
+Unless visual media or web strategy and development have already obtained the needed release, the website supervisor should provide notice, obtain consent, and keep a record of the consent.
 To obtain consent, the website supervisor should have the person complete and sign the Name, Voice, and Likeness Release.

 If you intend to publicly post a recording and if it is likely to capture personally recognizable images or significant personally identifiable commentary from audience members, you should inform the audience of the recording process.
 For example, the announcement, invitation, or at a minimum, sign at the entrance to the event, should state clearly that the event will be recorded and that some audience participation and/or images may be captured in the recording process.

 Removal of a likeness